About Charter House Coalition

 Nathan Hayes

 Nathan Hayes works as a Sergeant at the Middlebury Police Department.
-He has been with the department since 2010 when he started as a Patrol Officer until he was promoted in 2021.
-He supervises the Field Training program at the department and is an EVOC (Emergency Vehicle Operation Course) Instructor, helping to train recruits at the Vermont Police Academy.
-Nathan was born and raised in Vermont.
+He supervises Field Training at the department and is an EVOC (Emergency Vehicle Operation Course) Instructor at the Vermont Police Academy.

 Jason LaRocque

-Jason is a founding partner of Otter Creek Engineering, joining the organization as a Senior Engineering Technician and becoming President in 2017.
+Jason is a founding partner of Otter Creek Engineering, now serving as president.

 Wendy Warren